Part I – Introduction to Progressive Web Apps using React.js

 Let us start with a PWA checklist.
 We'll be utilising Lighthouse for this, which is a tool for inspecting your app for PWA features and ensuring that your app meets a reasonable benchmark for web performance under mimicked mobile settings.
 Lighthouse is available as a Chrome extension (which I prefer) and a CLI, both of which display a report that looks something like this:

-• The app can load when there is no internet connection or when the connection is unstable.
+app can load when there is no internet connection or when the connection

 Lighthouse has a getting started tutorial, and it also supports remote debugging.
 Very nice.